menuDecorMatters

 Revamping your space, regardless of season, always begins with removing clutter.
 This includes everything from outdated clothing and shoes to unused furniture and decorations.

-“Get rid of anything in your home that doesn’t thrill you!” says Alexis Peters, Strategic Interior Design Advisor at Real Estate Bees.
+“Get rid of anything in your home that doesn’t thrill you!” says Alexis Peters of Real Estate Bees.
+"This creates a safe space.

-Fill your space with only the items you love.
-“This creates a safe space.
 A space one loves and cherishes and can thrive in.”

-Donating or throwing away unnecessary items will make your spring cleaning process so much easier.
+Fill your home with only the items you love.
+Donating or throwing away unnecessary items will make your spring cleaning hacks more efficient and your spring decorating so much easier.

-2. Create a Checklist
+2. Create a Spring Cleaning Checklist

 3. Involve the Whole Family

-Ryan continues, “Assign tasks based on age and ability and consider turning cleaning into a fun game or challenge.
+“Assign tasks based on age and ability and consider turning cleaning into a fun game or challenge.
 Rewarding them with a trip to the movies or other activities they may enjoy and don't get to do often.”

-4. Dust Lighting Fixtures
+4. Dust & Clean Light Fixtures

+“After you’ve decluttered, give your home a thorough cleaning,” suggests Artem Kropovinsky of Arsight.
+This can include sweeping and mopping floors, wiping tiles, and vacuuming.
 “Use a steam cleaner to clean your carpets and upholstery.
-This will get rid of dirt, dust, and allergens, and make your home feel cleaner and fresher,” Artem says.
+This will get rid of dirt, dust, and allergens and make your home feel cleaner and fresher."

 6. Donate Clothing